 For me, I incorporated the 24-hour rule.
 I give myself 24 hours to get my thoughts together to expedite a needed conversation.

-This was a real awakening to me!
+This was a real awakening for me!
 I thought I was avoiding unhappy people, but I was actually creating them.

 This is the definition of self-defeating behavior.
 The very thing you hope to avoid is what you create.